INSPIRE-MIF/gp-data-service-linking-simplification/proposals/JRC/ds-linking-simplification-good-practice.md

 - For this element, the INSPIRE Registry provides the values from the [SpatialDataServiceType codelist](https://inspire.ec.europa.eu/metadata-codelist/SpatialDataServiceType).
 - Regarding the label of a codelist, the INSPIRE Registry specifies the text to be used, which should follow the metadata language.
 - The [INSPIRE MD TG] already recommends the use of the `gmx:Anchor` element, instead of `gco:CharacterString`, when the provided text is a term or code.

--- TO BE REVISED --
-- The existence of the element `gco:CharacterString` is allowed for backward compatibility with an existing Resource Locator description that might be already compliant **with this simplification ? **.
+- The existence of the element `gco:CharacterString` is allowed for backward compatibility with an existing Resource Locator description that might be already compliant **with this simplification **.
--- /END --

 | **Recommendation** | **/rec/resource-locator-application-profile** |
 | --- | --- |